Ba'athism: History

 Aflaq's Arab Ba'ath Movement's next major political action was its support of Lebanon's war of independence from France in 1943.
 Still, the movement did not solidify for years until it held its first party congress in 1947 and formally merged with Arsuzi's Arab Ba'ath Party.
 Although socialist values existed in the two Ba'ath movements from their inception, they weren't emphasized until the party merged with Akram Al-Hawrani's Arab Socialist Movement in 1953.

 Taking advantage of the chaotic years of the 1950s and 1960s, the Military Committee of the Syrian Ba'ath party, led by its civilian leadership, launched a coup in 1963 that established a one-party state in Syria.
 In 1966, the military wing of the Syrian Ba'ath initiated another coup which overthrew the Old Guard led by Aflaq and Bitar, resulting in a schism within the Ba'athist movement: one Syrian-dominated and one Iraqi-dominated.
 Scholar Ofra Bengio claims that as a consequence of the split, Arsuzi took Aflaq's place as the official father of Ba'athist thought in the pro-Syrian Ba'ath movement, while in the pro-Iraqi Ba'ath movement Aflaq was still considered the de jure father of Ba'athist thought.
 The Iraqi Ba'ath wing granted asylum to Aflaq after seizing power through the coup of 1968.

-The Al-Assad family and Saddam Hussein emerged dominant in the Syrian and Iraqi Ba'ath parties, respectively, eventually building personalist dictatorships in the two countries.
+The Assad family and Saddam Hussein emerged dominant in the Syrian and Iraqi Ba'ath parties, respectively, eventually building personalist dictatorships in the two countries.
 Hostilities between the two Ba'ath movements lasted until the death of Hafez al-Assad in 2000, after which his successor Bashar al-Assad pursued reconciliation with Iraq.

 Throughout their reigns, the two Ba'athist autocracies built police states that enforced mass surveillance and ideological indoctrination and subordinated all student organisations, trade unions, and other civil society institutions to the party and the state.
 Both regimes pursued Arabization of ethnic minorities and legitimized their authoritarian rule by implanting conspiratorial anti-Zionist, anti-Western sentiments upon the citizens.

 In Iraq, Saddam Hussein was toppled in 2003 during the United States invasion, and the Iraqi Ba'ath party was subsequently banned under the new De-Ba'athification policy.
 In Syria, a deadly civil war began after Bashar al-Assad's brutal crackdown of the 2011 Syrian revolution.
 It culminated in the fall of the Assad regime on 8 December 2024, signaling the end of Ba'athist rule in Syria.
-Assad’s downfall also signals the likely demise of the Syrian Ba’ath Party’s presence in Lebanon where it once wielded significant power during Syria’s occupation of Lebanon, but currently derives its influence from Hezbollah.
+Assad's downfall also signals the likely demise of the Syrian Ba’ath Party's presence in Lebanon where it once wielded significant power during Syria's occupation of Lebanon, but currently derives its influence from Hezbollah.
 The fall of the Ba'athist regimes in Syria and Iraq also marked the end of its ideological influence.